MaanitPratap/mobile-robotics-ros/README.md

 # Duckiebot Repository (CSC22905)

 This repository contains code and instructions for operating the Duckiebot DB21M robot named `csc22905`.
 The code includes implementations for various wheel control patterns and ROS-based operations.
+## The code for exercise 3 is in branch exercise 3

 ## Course Information